Don Herbison-Evans (

 Macleay Museum, University of Sydney)

-The Caterpillar pupates in its wooden tunnel near the entrance, forming a plug at the entrance before doing so.
+The caterpillar pupates in its wooden tunnel near the entrance, forming a plug at the entrance before doing so.
 It pushes this plug out a few days before emerging as a moth.

 The adult moths are inclined to hang from a branch and look like a dead leaf.

-When disturbed: they arch their abdomen.
+When disturbed: the moths arch their abdomen.

-The species occurs in Queensland and New South Wales.
+The species occurs in

 Further reading :